ginkgobioworks/react-json-schema-form-builder/docs/Usage.md

 Most likely, you will want to visually build the form with some preview of the rendered form available.

-This will require you to use some other React component to render the JSON schema as a form.
-This example uses [rjsf](https://www.npmjs.com/package/@rjsf/core):
+This will require you to use some implementation of the `Form` component from [RJSF](https://react-jsonschema-form.readthedocs.io/en/latest/).
+React component to render the JSON schema as a form.
+This example uses [@rjsf/core](https://www.npmjs.com/package/@rjsf/core):

 ``` bash
 npm i @rjsf/core